 More About Information Sessions

-A brief overview of personal factors that may affect success in the program are addressed: time commitments, work hours, child care, and transportation.
-The students are provided with this information during the Information Session so that they can make adjustments as necessary prior to beginning clinical in the Program.
+A brief overview of personal factors that may affect success in the program are addressed such as: time commitments, work hours, child care, financial concerns, time management and transportation.
+The prospective student is provided this information during the Information Session so that they can make adjustments as necessary prior to beginning clinical in the Program.

 Students Receive information regarding:

-- The requirements regarding criminal background checks (CBC), immunization, and drug screening.
+- The requirements regarding ATI (formerly TEAS V Examination), criminal background checks (CBC), immunization, and drug screening.

 - Information about ACC assessment and TSI requirements and other student support services.